Angelita D. Reyes, PhD

 Dorothy M. David

-Dorothy M. David is the CEO of the enterprising D. M. D. Tax & Accounting Services.
+Dorothy M. David is the CEO of D. M. D. Tax & Accounting Services, LLC.
 She is a certified tax consultant who has a Masters of Business Administration with a concentration in accounting.
-David works with virtually 160 clients on an annual basis, which includes 11 accounting.
-David works with virtually 160 clients on an annual basis, which includes 11 established small businesses.
-In addition to her civic engagements, David is a member of the American Association of Notaries.
+David works with virtually 160 clients on an annual basis and manages the accounting practices of several established small businesses and non-profit organizations.
+In addition to her civic engagements, David is a member of the American Association of Notaries and a Certified ProAdvisor for QuickBooks Online.
 David brings her distinctive accounting expertise and business acumen to the advancement of LIA.

 Mattie M. Cowan